vectorgrp/sil-kit/docs/api/lin.rst

     // frameStatusEvent.frame: slaveFrame;
     // frameStatusEvent.status: LinFrameStatus::LIN_RX_OK;

-.. admonition:: Note

 If the frame response provided by the |LinFrame| does not match both expected dataLength and checksumModel, or if more than one slave provided a response, the |LinFrameStatus_LIN_RX_ERROR| will be used.
-If no LIN slave provides a frame response, the |LinFrameStatus_LIN_RX_NO_RESPONSE| will be used.

 Managing the event handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~